Program’s identity and key information

 - Location: Greece, Cyprus

-- Open to: Postdoctoral researchers based in Greece and Cyprus (two positions per year)
+- Open to: Postdoctoral researchers based in Greece or Cyprus (two positions per year)

 - Program Coordination: Lanah Koelle (CHS US, firstname.lastname@example.org), Evan Katsarelis (CHS Greece, email@example.com)